 Millikin recognized for contributions to the public good

-According to the Washington Monthly, four-year institutions were rated based on their contribution to the public good in three broad categories: social mobility (recruiting and graduating low-income students), research (producing cutting-edge scholarship and PhDs), and service (encouraging students to give something back to their country).
+According to the Washington Monthly, four-year institutions were rated based on their contribution to the public good in three broad categories: social mobility (recruiting and graduating low-income students), research (producing cutting-edge scholarship and PhDs), and community and national service (encouraging students to give something back to their country).

 Since 2005, Washington Monthly has released its an annual College Guide and Rankings, rating schools based on "what they are doing for the country."

 Millikin University is a private, comprehensive university with a diverse student population of approximately 2,000 undergraduate and graduate students.
 A Millikin education features Performance Learning, a unique learning approach offered only at Millikin that gives students the chance to build the confidence and skills to succeed before and after graduation.
 Millikin offers more than 50 majors in the College of Fine Arts, College of Arts and Sciences, College of Professional Studies and Tabor School of Business, and is located on a 75-acre residential campus in Decatur, Ill.
 Last year, 99 percent of Millikin graduates gained employment or continued their education within six months of graduation.